bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

                                  which is used to identify the fractional item.

 `--quantity|-q NUMBER`           The quantity of share to grant to the receiving
                                  account.
-The default is one and can be any value up to the current balance of the owner.
+The default is one, but it can be any value up to the current balance of the owner.

-`--before-block|-b NUMBER`       This is used to provide a "time" limit on
+`--before-block|-b NUMBER`       A "time" limit for
-                                 the operation and the transaction
+                                 the operation: the transaction
                                  must be submitted and confirmed
                                  before this block is present on the blockchain.
 -------------------------------  ---------------------------------

-### EXAMPLE
+#### Example

 ~~~
 bitmark-cli --identity=fred --network=testing grant --receiver=barney --share-id=8981eb58c965e2360b3ffeedf47d8f770a2fff7f67e5c348302d839afbf83dee --quantity=1000 --before-block=234765
 ~~~

-## swap
+### swap

-Perform an atomic swap between two different shares.
+Performs an atomic swap between two different shares.

-The system ensures the swap occurs as a single operation and no possibility of partial completion.
-This is a two signature command and the recipient must use `countersign` to submit and pay before the expiry block is reached on the blockchain.
+The system ensures the swap occurs as a single operation and that there is no possibility of partial completion.
+This is a two-signature command and the recipient must use `countersign` to submit and pay before the expiry block is reached on the blockchain.